The personal website of Joe Gray

 [HOME] [PROJECTS] [E-NEWSLETTER] [ABOUT JOE] [CONTACT] [LINKS AND CREDITS]

-► 'The lie of the beholder' – a post on the Earth Tongues blog [12-minute read | READ ARTICLE]
+► 'Making a case for compassionate entomology' – a post on the Earth Tongues blog [13-minute read | READ ARTICLE]

-► 'Stoking nature’s fire (and the flames within)' – a post on the Global Rewilding Alliance blog [6-minute read | READ ARTICLE]
+► 'Being careful with words: Towards a language that respects and reverences nature' – a post on the Global Rewilding Alliance blog [9-minute read | READ ARTICLE]

 "Cohabiting Earth is a courageous book, both in the blunt assessment of the multiple cascading ecological/social crises we face and in the refusal to give up on efforts to make a better future.
 This eclectic collection of writers provides a roadmap of how we got here and where we need to go." — Robert Jensen, School of Journalism and Media, University of Texas at Austin